Abdullah Hashem

-Abdullah Hashem Aba al-Sadiq (عبدالله هاشم أبا الصادق; born 27 July 1983) is an Egyptian-American religious leader who is the founder of the Ahmadi Religion of Peace and Light (AROPL), an Abrahamic millenarian syncretic new religious movement derived from the Twelver branch of Shia Islam.
+Abdullah Hashem Aba al-Sadiq (عبدالله هاشم أبا الصادق; born 27 July 1983) is the Egyptian-American founder of the Ahmadi Religion of Peace and Light (AROPL), a millenarian syncretic new religious movement derived from the Twelver branch of Shia Islam.

-Adherents of the religion believe him to be the Qa'im of the family of Muhammad and the second of the twelve Mahdis appointed in the will of the Islamic prophet Muhammad.
+Adherents of the religion believe him to be the Qa'im of the Family of Muhammad, the Mahdi and the Abdullah who was appointed in the will of the Islamic prophet Muhammad.
 On his YouTube channel, The Mahdi Has Appeared, he also claims to be the successor of Jesus, Saint Peter, Muhammad, Mahdi, Ahmed al-Hasan and the true and only legitimate pope.

 Early life

 Abdullah Hashem was born to an Egyptian Muslim father and an American Christian mother.
 He was raised as a Sunni Muslim.

-In 2005, Abdullah Hashem and Joseph McGowen, attended and filmed a Raëlian seminar in Las Vegas, claiming that they were making a student film.
-They then used the footage as the basis of a documentary, which they presented as an exposé of the group.
+In 2005, Abdullah Hashem and Joseph McGowen attended and filmed a Raëlian seminar in Las Vegas, claiming that they were making a student film.
+Then they used the footage as the basis of a documentary, which they presented as an exposé of the group.

+The Arrivals documentary

+In his earlier years, Abdullah was involved with the internet Islamic conspiracy documentary The Arrivals (2008).
+The documentary made claims of Illuminati worship, the preparation for the arrival of the Antichrist (Dajjal), and argued that extradimensional jinn were manifesting themselves to humans as extraterrestrial beings in UFOs.

+The Mahdi Has Appeared YouTube channel

+The Mahdi has Appeared is a YouTube channel created on 14 November 2022.
+It serves as the official platform of Abdullah Hashem and publishes video content presenting theological teachings, commentaries, and public statements on a range of subjects.

+As of the most recent reported figures, the channel hosts 4,968 videos and has accumulated 86.9k subscribers and 33,804,605 total views.